What is a hemifacial spasm?

 Diagnosis

-A person experiencing hemifacial spasm symptoms will need to be evaluated by a neurologist.
+It is recommended that a person experiencing hemifacial spasm symptoms be evaluated by a neurologist.
 Magnetic resonance imaging (MRI) may be ordered to rule out tumors or other issues that can cause symptoms similar to a hemifacial spasm.
 This imaging test can also detect whether a blood vessel is pressing on the facial nerve and causing the spasm.

 A neurologist may also order a test for or perform the following: